Aiming for Moral Mediocrity

 People sometimes respond to my moral mediocrity thesis by acknowledging that, yes, they aren’t aiming for sainthood – but that’s not so bad.
 Sainthood is such a high standard!
 Ordinary people can’t really be blamed for falling short of that.
 Philosopher advocates of the So-What-If-I’m-Not-a-Saint Excuse sometimes appeal to Susan Wolf’s (1982) classic argument that it’s reasonable not to want to be morally perfect, with all the sacrifices that moral perfection seems to require.

 I’m inclined to agree with Wolf that morality is highly demanding and that when the demands of morality conflict with other deeply held values it’s often reasonable to act immorally (see also Slote 1983; Williams 1985; Foot 2002; Dorsey 2016).
 But to use the possibly excessive demands of sainthood as an excuse for being a mediocre member of a blameworthy crowd is to pitch a false dichotomy, as if the only choice were between mediocrity and huge self-sacrifice.
 Moral improvement needn’t require crushing yourself.
 Most of us could improve quite a bit with no devastating effect on our personalities or life projects.
 We could be somewhat more generous with our time, and less grumpy.
 We could give more to charity, tweak our lifestyles to better protect the environment, and be a little more reliable in executing our responsibilities.
 We could be better neighbors and sons- or daughters-in-law.
 We could more vividly speak against injustice.
 Of course we could.
 None of these things require sainthood or huge sacrifice; and moral improvement doesn’t require that you do all of them.
+We could aim for an imperfect-but-excellent A or A-minus, even if we give up on A+.
 Among us walk morally admirable non-saints who achieve peer-relative moral excellence without leading bland or miserable lives.
 You probably know a few; be more like them.
 It is easy to think of ways in which we could act morally better.
 We simply prefer not to do these things.

 You can self-consciously and reasonably choose moral mediocrity, just like you can self-consciously and reasonably choose to buy mediocre coffee (if the excellent coffee is too expensive) and just like you can self-consciously and reasonably choose to be a mediocre student (“hey, Cs get degrees, I’ve got other priorities!”).
 My suggestion is only this: If this speaks to your condition, acknowledge that fact and accept that you are thereby somewhat morally blameworthy.